leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/visual_effects/blur.rst

 Use Depth of Field
-   When enabled, the blur effect uses the focal plane distance of the actual camera to calculate the object blurriness.
+   When enabled, the blur effect uses the focal plane distance of the actual camera to calculate the object blur.
 Only available in camera view.

 Size
    Control the blur scale in pixels on the X and Y axis.